 4 – The Shifter

 This number is often a defender or wingback and occasionally a midfielder depending on the country or culture.
-4 started on the right side of midfield so it is often thought of as a flank player, but can also be seen as a center back in many places… or as a holding mid if your British (see above mention of 5/6 being center backs in the UK).
+4 started on the right side of midfield so it is often thought of as a flank player, but can also be seen as a center back in many places… or as a holding mid if your British (see below the 5/6 being center backs in the UK).

 As it was frequently one of the original three midfield numbers (4, 5, 6) that were shifted into the backline it’s commonly a defender’s number.